 The landfill was properly capped when it was closed; therefore people are not likely to contact contaminated soils.
 People are not drinking the contaminated groundwater at the site because the area is served by a public water supply that obtains water from areas not affected by this contamination.
-Direct contact with contaminants in groundwater is not likely because the water table is at depths greater than 20 feet bgs and the site and groundwater plume are covered by buildings, pavement, open areas, and the OSL.
-Based on the results of the vapor intrusion investigation conducted during the RI, exposure to site contaminants via vapor intrusion is not occurring.
+Volatile organic compounds in the groundwater may move into the soil vapor (air spaces within the soil), which in turn may move into overlying buildings and affect the indoor air quality.
+This process, which is similar to the movement of radon gas from the subsurface into the indoor air of buildings, is referred to as soil vapor intrusion.
+The potential exists for the inhalation of site contaminants due to soil vapor intrusion for any future on-site redevelopment and occupancy.